MDSALMANSHAMS/Activation-Function-in-Neural-Networks/README.md

-# Activation-Function-in-Neural-Network
+# Activation-Function-in-Neural-Networks

 It is used to determine the output of neural network.

-The Activation Functions can be basically divided into 2 types-

-A).
-Linear Activation Function
+The Activation Functions can be basically divided into 2 types- A).
+Linear Activation Function, B).
-B).
 Non-linear Activation Functions

 The Nonlinear Activation Functions are mainly divided on the basis of their range or curves:-